-The pesticides are chemical substances that are generally used by the farmers to protect their crops from harmful insects and pests, to remove unwanted weeds that grow along with the crops and compete with our plants for the nutrients.
-In our country Organochlorines, Organophosphates, synthetic pyrethroids are used against various pests and diseases of plants.
+Pesticides are chemical substances that are generally used by farmers to protect their crops from harmful insects and pests, to remove unwanted weeds that grow along with the crops, and compete with our plants for nutrients.
+In our country Organochlorines, Organophosphates, and synthetic pyrethroids are used against various pests and diseases of plants.
 These chemicals are used on our fruits, vegetables, cereal crops and also as insect repellants in our homes.

 Eating organic depends on the availability of the organic resources in our locality, our personal choice of buying the organic produce, our conscious minds telling us that the organic produce has no pesticides in them, the organics are more sustainable and better for the environment, etc.